Ryan Daly

-Ryan Patrick Daly (born January 6, 1998) is an American basketball player who last played for the Agua Caliente Clippers of the NBA G League.
+Ryan Patrick Daly (born January 6, 1998) is an American basketball coach and former player who is currently an assistant coach for the VCU Rams.
 He played college basketball for the Delaware Blue Hens and the Saint Joseph's Hawks.

-Early life and high school career
+Early life

 Ryan Daly helped the St. Denis Bulldawgs win the Region 32 Championship in 2010.
 Daly played for Archbishop John Carroll High School in Radnor, Pennsylvania, where he was teammates with future NBA player Derrick Jones Jr. In his junior season, he averaged 12.8 points per game, helping his team reach the Class AAA state title game.
 As a senior, Daly averaged 21.7 points and seven rebounds per game, making 65 three-pointers and leading his team to second place in the Philadelphia Catholic League.
 Daly was named Catholic League Most Valuable Player, Markward Club City Player of the Year, while earning Class AAA All-State First Team honors.
 He had originally committed to play college basketball for Hartford but never officially signed with the program.
 Daly switched his commitment to Delaware after Archbishop Carroll alum Martin Ingelsby was hired as its head coach.